 Airbus welcomes the opportunity to find external innovators with this award, in order to shape the future of commercial space together – along the complete aerospace value chain.

-Airbus is looking for exceptional hardware, industrial process, application or business model that – through aerospace – are suitable to have a lasting influence on our daily lives.
-Airbus is looking for solutions enabling sustainable infrastructures on earth and in space on topics such as, but not limited to:
+In the challenge, Airbus was looking for exceptional hardware, industrial processes, applications, or business models with relevance for space that are suitable to have a lasting influence on our daily lives.
+The focus was on solutions enabling sustainable infrastructures on earth and in space on topics such as, but not limited to:

-The challenge is looking for participants who strive to advance into new realms with Airbus, who would like to discover what the access to Airbus platforms and services could offer to them and learn how they could interface with Bartolomeo, KIWI, FLP, OneWeb, OneAtlas a.o. to realise their ideas.
+The challenge was specifically addressed at participants who strive to advance into new realms with Airbus, who would like to discover what access to Airbus platforms and services could offer to them and learn how they could interface with Bartolomeo, KIWI, FLP, OneWeb, OneAtlas and others to realise their ideas.